Solid Proof – Volunteers Make a Difference

 In the past years volunteers of the Friends of Mount Majura removed large amounts of horehound under the tree canopy and around the big logs.
 We now observe some native ground cover plants such as Glycine, Geranium, Einadia, Bulbine Lily, and Sweet Hound’s Tongue reclaiming some of the sites.
 The weedy past however has left a legacy of seeds in the soil and we expect regrowth for years to come.

-Give the environment a helping hand and adopt a tree – living or dead, standing or fallen down.
+Give the environment a helping hand and adopt a tree – alive or dead, standing or fallen down.
 Keep the weeds at bay in the perimeter of the tree, care for the seedlings planted there and plant or direct seed local species.
-Work in your own time, get together as a family or a group of friends, have a picnic and watch how the surrounds of your tree is changing and attracting more wildlife.
+Work in your own time, get together as a family or a group of friends, have a picnic and watch how the surroundings of your tree are changing.

 Interested?
-Please contact the Friends of Mt Majura at 62477515 or email@example.com to arrange an adoption.
+Please contact the Friends of Mt Majura.